Cosimo Perini Brogi

 On July 12, 2022, I successfully defended my PhD thesis at the Department of Mathematics of the University of Genoa

-Previously, in 2015, I graduated in Philosophy from the same University with a thesis on Solovay's arithmetical completeness theorem supervised by Pierluigi Minari.
+Previously, I graduated in philosophy from the same university, with a thesis on provability and interpretability logics, advised by Pierluigi Minari.

 I have occasionally worked as a gardener and woodcutter.